-Gastonia is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Gastonia isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Gastonia are a mix of both white- and blue-collar jobs.
 Overall, Gastonia is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Gastonia who work in office and administrative support (13.80%), sales jobs (11.76%), and management occupations (7.76%).

-The education level of Gastonia citizens is a little higher than the average for US cities and towns: 22.54% of adults in Gastonia have at least a bachelor's degree.
+The population of Gastonia overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Gastonia, 22.54% have at least a bachelor's degree.

 The per capita income in Gastonia in 2010 was $21,575, which is middle income relative to North Carolina and the nation.
 This equates to an annual income of $86,300 for a family of four.
 However, Gastonia contains both very wealthy and poor people as well.